tencent cloud

 Note:

-RoleArn is the data access policy (CAM role arn) for the DLC engine to access Cloud Object Storage (COS), which needs to be configured by the user in DLC.
+Note: RoleArn is the data access policy (CAM role arn) for DLC engine access to COS.
+Users are advised to configure it in DLC.

 Yes